dbeurive/backend/README.md

 What does this is all about ?

 This is all about documentation.
 Please read: [why did I write this database access layer?](https://github.com/dbeurive/backend/blob/master/doc/WHY.md)
-If you access you database through this API, then you can get a SQLite database that organises all information about your SQL requests and your procedures.
+If you access your database through this API, then you can get a SQLite database that organises all information about your SQL requests and your procedures.

 * Click [here](https://github.com/dbeurive/backend/blob/master/src/Database/Doc/schema.php) to get the schema for the generated SQLite database.
 * You can download an example of the generated database [here](https://github.com/dbeurive/backend/blob/master/tests/cache/mysql_doc.sqlite).